ichbinjakes/mlflow/charts/mlflow/README.md

 ## Introduction

 This chart can be used to deploy a mlflow tracking server to a kubernetes cluster.
-This chart requires an external artifact storage provider and sqlalchemy compatible database; for this reason chart parameters must be set to configure the artifact storage and database backend.
+This chart requires an external artifact storage provider and a sqlalchemy compatible database; for this reason chart parameters must be set to configure the artifact storage and database backend.